 If you don’t have a car, then borrowing from a friend or family member is an option.
 For instance, if you’re a student, it may be handy to borrow a parent’s car during holidays.
 Or if you’re in a group of friends who use cars infrequently, you may find it works to simply share one car between you rather than owning one each.

-Although it’s possible to put additional named drivers on insurance policies, there are also policies which cater specifically for this kind of vehicle sharing.
+Although it’s possible to put additional named drivers on insurance policies, there are also policies which cater specifically for this kind of vehicle sharing, like Veygo by Admiral.